jan-xyz/lsp-preview.nvim/README.md

 * [ ] Allow sorting list by token type that changes (e.g. var, class, comment)
 * [ ] Add tests

+## FAQ

+* can I use a custom output tool like `delta`?

+No, this is also nothing I am planning to support.
+The current `diff --git` output is only a quick hack for now.
+Once there is support selecting individual edits of a file, I am planning to also display the full file with a rich diff experience.

 ## Inspired by

 * <https://github.com/aznhe21/actions-preview.nvim>